Balanced algebraic unknotting, linking forms, and surfaces in three- and four-space: Introduction

 We now follow Chen to see that $C\cup D$ becomes a superslice surface when properly pushed into $B^4$.
 For details on the following argument, we refer to his text.
 Let $B_J$ be a $3$--ball in $S^4$ that intersects $S^3$ transversely with boundary the $2$--sphere given as the double of $D$ (known to exist by \cite[11.7A]{FreedmanQuinn_90_TopOf4Manifolds}).
-Crucially, Chen shows that $B_J$ can be isotoped (fixing its boundary) such that the transverse intersection of $B_J$ with $S^3$ is a surface $F\coloneqq B_J\cap S^3$ consisting of a Seifert surface $F'_J$ that is a stabilization of $F_J$ and several closed components such that $C\cap F=J$ \cite[Lemma~3.8]{Chen_18}.
+Crucially, Chen shows that $B_J$ can be isotoped (fixing its boundary) such that the transverse intersection of $B_J$ with $S^3$ is a surface $F\coloneqq B_J\cap S^3$ consisting of a Seifert surface $F'_J$ for $J$ that is a stabilization of $F_J$ and several closed components such that $C\cap F=J$~\cite[Lemma~3.8]{Chen_18}.
 With the isotoped $B_J$, denoted again $B_J$ by abuse of notation, at hand, one can check that $C\cup D$ is (after being properly pushed into $B^4$) a superslice surface of genus $g$.
 Indeed, let $H$ be the handlebody in $S^4$ given as $\mathrm{thick}(C)\cup B_J$, where $\mathrm{thick}(C)$ is the image of an embedding of $C\times[-\epsilon,\epsilon]\to S^4$ mapping $C\times\{0\}$ to $C$ and $J\times[-\epsilon,\epsilon]$ to $\partial B_J$.
 The boundary $\partial H$ is the double of (a properly pushed into $B^4$ copy of) $C\cup D$; compare \cite[Proof of Theorem~1.5]{Chen_18}. \end{proof} We note the following subtlety in the above proof.
 One is tempted to show the stronger statement that every $\Z$--slice surface is a superslice surface.
-Promisingly, a Seifert-van Kampen calculation reveals that the double $S\subset S^4$ of a $\Z$--slice surface satisfies $\pi_1(S^4\setminus S)\cong\Z$; however, as far as the authors know, if $S$ is not a sphere, it remains open whether such $S$ are always unknotted.
-So, the use of our main theorem (switching to a $\Z$--slice surface given as the union of a $\Z$--slice disk and a surface as in (2), which allows to reduce to the sphere case~\cite[Theorem~11.7A]{FreedmanQuinn_90_TopOf4Manifolds}) appears to be unavoidable for now.
+Promisingly, a Seifert-van Kampen calculation reveals that the double $S\subset S^4$ of a $\Z$--slice surface satisfies $\pi_1(S^4\setminus S)\cong\Z$.
+However, as far as the authors know, it remains open whether closed surfaces $S$ with $\pi_1(S^4\setminus S)\cong\Z$ are always unknotted.
+Of course, if $S$ is a sphere this is known to be a consequence of the disk embedding theorem~\cite[Theorem~11.7A]{FreedmanQuinn_90_TopOf4Manifolds}), and, while this paper was under consideration for publication, Conway-Powell resolved the case of $S$ of genus 3 or larger~\cite{ConwayPowell_20}.
+The use of our main theorem (switching to a $\Z$--slice surface given as the union of a $\Z$--slice disk and a surface as in (2)) avoids having to deal with the non-zero genus case.